 What are the stock photography trends for 2020?
 Good question.
 Stock photography is getting bigger and bigger every year.

-Colleagues of mine have said they gained clients through free stock sites like Unsplash.
+Photographers often gain clients through free stock sites like Unsplash.
 And that’s because their pages get millions of views per year.

 Now let’s look at the stock photography trends for 2020.